JulioJu/scholarProjectWebSemantic/README.md

 ##### Use loop to restart mvn

 * Actually, when port 3030 is not free, the app is killed with error code.
-In ./MAKEFILE.sh is use an infinite loop to restart automatically `mvn \!webpack` .
+I've tested to use use an infinite loop to restart automatically `mvn \!webpack` .

 I've also tested with `inotify` to trigger automatically `$ kill $(pgrep -P $$)`